SOBotics/SOCVFinder/quickGuide.md

  - **`f <wl>`**: Indicate as false positive (if wl is added question is white listed, hence it will not be showed in batches anymore) and if possible edit message.

- - If duplication is not correct but the question can be closed for other reason either leave the message or remove it with the `remove` command

 ##Whitelist